VishalSingla12/AetherGrid-AI/journals/Journal_Sparsh_Verma_1024240011.md

 Mid-term demo.
 I mostly fielded questions about the cost model since that's what I'd been deep in all week.
 The one thing I want to be clearer about next time is that the deadline penalty in the assignment cost is a soft penalty, not a hard constraint - a couple of people in the room read it as a hard cutoff and I had to backtrack and explain.

----

-### Reflection

-The diagrams didn't feel like busywork this time around - the associative-entity realization for ASSIGNMENT genuinely changed how I ended up structuring state in the prototype code.
-After the short break ends on October 11, my focus shifts to replacing the prototype's placeholder routing with the full A*/Dijkstra/HPA* suite, and later the Genetic Algorithm VRPTW solver.